arwhirang/affinity_prediction_BGNN/README.md

 - The pdbbind_redo.py file contains python path for the conda environment.
 Please modify the PATH_TO_PYTHON accordingly.

 2 chembl_bace data (cross-docking, "bace_chembl_cd")
-- One can download IC50 values of the target protein BACE (chembl id:CHEMBL4822) or use the BACE_IC50.csv file to start
+- One can download IC50 values of the target protein BACE (chembl id:CHEMBL4822) or use the "BACE_IC50.csv" file to start
 - run "make_data_smilecomp.py", "smile_comp2.py", "conformer_gen_BACE.py", and "alignedSubdir.py" in this order.
 - Some of the files contains python path for the conda environment.
 Please modify the PATH_TO_PYTHON accordingly.
+- copy all the contents inside the "truth" folder into "alignedsubset"
+- copy "BACE_IC50.csv" into "alignedsubset"
+- copy "similar_pdbid_info_bace.tsv" into "alignedsubset"
 - move the "alignedsubset" directory to the "src2" and change the name to "chembl_bace"

 3 BACE data (cross-docking, "bace_gc4_cd")
-- Start with the BACE_score_compounds_D3R_GC4_answers.csv file
+- Start with the "BACE_score_compounds_D3R_GC4_answers.csv" file
 - run "make_data_smilecomp.py", "smile_comp_bace.py", "conformer_generation_bace.py", and "alignedSubdir_bace.py" in this order.
 - Some of the files contains python path for the conda environment.
 Please modify the PATH_TO_PYTHON accordingly.
+- copy all the contents inside the "truth" folder into "alignedBACEsubset"
+- copy "BACE_score_compounds_D3R_GC4_answers.csv" into "alignedBACEsubset"
+- copy "similar_pdbid_info2.tsv" into "alignedBACEsubset"
 - move the "alignedBACEsubset" directory to the "src2" and change the name to "BACE"

 ## data and source code path required to run BGNN library